Field Soil Description & Classification Course

 Revelstoke is a fantastic location for this course as there are a wide variety of soils accessible to students that in other locations you would have to travel great distances to be observe!
 Additionally, this course comes with one lead instructor and up to three assistant instructors who collectively have over 100 years of experience!

-This course has an incredible teaching team with four instructors and a small group size of ~15 students.
+This course has an incredible teaching team with two instructors and two additional soils mentors for a small group size of ~15 students.
+Mentor instructor bios coming soon.

 Deepa Spaeth Filatow, lead instructor

-Deepa Spaeth Filatow, P.Geo, P.Ag. is an ‘earth science generalist’ and an expert on the provincial standards and holdings of surficial geology, ecosystem and soils information for British Columbia.
-This includes 1000 GIS projects with a total of 25 million inventory polygons; 26 000 soil pit descriptions; scanned and georeferenced legacy maps; and associated standards, reports and field data.
-Deepa has been the Provincial Bioterrain Specialist for the Ministry of Environment since 2001.
-She is a Professional Geoscientist with the Association of Professional Engineers and Geoscientists of British Columbia and a Professional Agrologist with the BC Institute of Agrologists.
-Deepa spent many years mapping ecosystems, soils and terrain in all regions of the province and has had the privilege of working in interdisciplinary teams with top notch ecologists, soils scientists, GIS specialists, wildlife biologists, planners, engineers, agrologists, anthropologists and foresters.
+Deepa Spaeth Filatow (P.Geo, PAg) is an ‘earth science generalist’ and an expert on the provincial standards and holdings of surficial geology, ecosystem and soils information for British Columbia.
+This includes 1,000 GIS projects with a total of 25 million inventory polygons; 26,000 soil pit descriptions; scanned and georeferenced legacy maps; and associated standards, reports and field data.
+She is one of the original creators and now maintains the Soils Information Finder Tool.
+Deepa has been the Provincial Bioterrain Specialist for the Ministry of Environment since 2001 and is now the Terrestrial Ecosystem Information Unit head in the Ministry of Water, Land and Resource Stewardship.
+Deepa spent many years mapping ecosystems, soils and terrain in all regions of the province and has had the privilege of working in interdisciplinary teams with top notch ecologists, soils scientists, GIS specialists, field technicians, wildlife biologists, planners, engineers, agrologists, anthropologists and foresters.

 Jessica Lowey, assistant instructor

-Jessica Lowey, PAg, is a practicing environmental consultant with years of hands-on and academic experience with with soils classification, mapping, restoration, and salvage experience.
-She has experience with large scale TEM projects, Phase I/II ESAs, soils classification and carbon storage sampling for MFLNRORD.
+Jessica Lowey (PAg) is a terrestrial ecologist and soil scientist and is a practicing environmental consultant with years of hands-on and academic experience with soil classification, mapping, and management.
+She has experience with large scale TEM and soil mapping projects, Phase I/II ESAs, and has assisted with carbon storage sampling in mineral and organic soils throughout the province.
 Jessica has a passion for soils and sharing her knowledge with others having taught a number of related topics in the past.

 Who should take this course?

-This course is designed for people working in agriculture, forestry, mining, oil & gas, resource management, or government agencies (Forest Service, Regional District) who may require initial or additional basic soils knowledge.
-Staff doing soil reclamation & remediation or reviewing soils data collected by consultants would benefit.
+This course is designed for people doing environmental assessments, soil reclamation, remediation and reviewing soils data collected by consultants.
+It will interest people working in resource management, agriculture, forestry, mining, oil & gas, and government agencies such as the Forest Service or Regional Districts.
 TEM and PEM practitioners will have interest in this course.
 All are welcome.

 Preparation and what to bring